oktadeveloper/okta-blog-hugo/content/blog/node-authentication-with-passport-and-oidc.md

 * [Authenticate](https://developer.okta.com/product/authentication/) and [authorize](https://developer.okta.com/product/authorization/) your users
 * Store data about your users
 * Perform password-based and [social login](https://developer.okta.com/authentication-guide/social-login/)
-* Secure your application with (multi-factor authentication](https://developer.okta.com/use_cases/mfa/)
+* Secure your application with [multi-factor authentication](https://developer.okta.com/use_cases/mfa/)
 * And much more!
 Check out our [product documentation](https://developer.okta.com/documentation/)

-In short: we make [user account management](https://developer.okta.com/product/user-management/) a lot easier, more secure, and more scalable than what you’re probably used to.
+In short: we make [user account management](https://developer.okta.com/product/user-management/) a lot easier, more secure, and more scalable than what you're probably used to.

 Sound amazing?
-[Register for a free developer account](https://developer.okta.com/signup/), and when you’re done, come on back so we can learn more about building secure authentication in Node.
+[Register for a free developer account](https://developer.okta.com/signup/), and when you're done, come on back so we can learn more about building secure authentication in Node.

-Now, let’s dive in!
+Now, let's dive in!

 ## Use Express to Scaffold the Base Node Authentication Project